jokergoo/ComplexHeatmap/README.md

 ### Install

-`ComplexHeatmap` is available on [Bioconductor](http://www.bioconductor.org/packages/devel/bioc/html/ComplexHeatmap.html), you can intall it by:
+`ComplexHeatmap` is available on [Bioconductor](http://www.bioconductor.org/packages/devel/bioc/html/ComplexHeatmap.html), you can install it by:

 ```{r}
 source("http://bioconductor.org/biocLite.R")